stephenredfield/InstructorResources/DayInTheLife.md

 ## Continuous Student Engagement

+[Online Presence](OnlinePresence.html) has been shown to increase both student success and student satisfaction, and is vital to our success individually and as a Program.

 Methods include:

 - Answering posted student questions.
 - Engaging with students on Slack - strike up a conversation in real time, in your course workspace or on the Hub.
 - Promptly answering student emails.
 - Sharing relevant personal stories - not just in response, but as a new thread of discussion.
+- Sharing relevant technology current events, also as a new thread.

-It is so easy to fall into the trap of thinking that the students are in a correspondence course or are engaging in a “self-directed tour” of your materials.
+It is easy to fall into the trap of thinking that the students are in a correspondence course or are engaging in a “self-directed tour” of your materials.
 The goal is not to just “clear the board” and leave Piazza, but to create new engagements with your students, however you can.

-*Reflection: How can I show my students that I am here and that I care?
+**_Reflection: How can I show my students that I am here and that I care?_**

 ## Correcting Obvious Flaws in Courses

 Students will frequently report issues with your course.
-These range from typos to dead links.
-Fix these obviously incorrect materials mid-course, as soon as you are able.
+These range from typos and dead links to missing subtitles and references to deprecated course materials.
+These confuse and frustrate the students and make it seems like OSU and our instructors are unprofessional and don't care.
+Fix obviously incorrect materials immediately, as soon as you are able.

 ## Modifying and Adding New Material

 The Course Owner will be in communication with you about writing new assignments and test questions.
-Normally, the Final needs to be updated at least in part every term.
+Normally, any major exams need to be updated at least in part every term.
 Often, assignments need to be updated so as to reduce the temptation for students to cheat.
+This is especially relevant with [Portfolio assignments](PortfolioAssignments.html), which students are allowed to host publicly.

-Over the course of a term, all faculty engaged with a course should be collecting information about what students struggle with, or topics that could use expansion.
-These expansions should be added before the students can access that material, so as to not violate the general rule: “do not modify a running course”.
+Over the course of a term, all faculty engaged with a course should be collecting information about what students struggle with, or topics which would benefit from  expanded explorations.
+Any new course materials should be added before the students can access the module they're associated with, so as to not violate the general rule: “do not modify a running course”.
+If they cannot be, they should be pushed to the next term.

-Learning content changes in between formal redevelopments could include the following in consultation with the Course Owner:
+Changes to Learning content between formal redevelopments may include the following (in consultation with the Course Owner):

 - Assignment changes or variations
 - Final Exam questions
-- How-To videos that show how to use software
+- How-To videos showing software installation/usage
 - Written content that demonstrates a piece of code or technique
 - Links to webpages that could be used as additional references
 - Links to articles discussing the course’s learning content in current media

-*Reflection: What concept are the students always tripping on in my course?*
+**_Reflection: What concept are the students always struggling with in my course?_**

 ## Preparing for Future Redevelopments